Solar Energy Systems & Components Trading License in Dubai: Cost and Requirements

 Foreign investors who wish to hold 100% ownership of a free zone entity without the requirement for a local sponsor

-Licence Requirements and Compliance
+License Requirements and Compliance

-Applying for a trading licence at Dubai South Business Hub Free Zone follows a straightforward documentation process.
+Applying for a trading license at Dubai South Business Hub Free Zone follows a straightforward documentation process.
 Applicants are typically required to submit passport copies of all shareholders and directors, a business plan, a completed application form, and a No Objection Certificate where applicable.

 From a product compliance perspective, solar panels, inverters, and related equipment sold within the UAE must conform to standards set by the Emirates Authority for Standardisation and Metrology (ESMA).
 Importers should verify product-specific conformity requirements with Dubai Customs prior to shipment, as certain categories of solar equipment may require additional conformity certificates before they can be cleared through UAE ports.